 If you know in advance you can apply for an absent vote for one election - you can find out more on our Different ways to vote webpage.

 If you have an emergency that means you find out near polling day can't go to the polling station in person, through work or disability, you can request an emergency proxy and supply evidence.

 This means you can appoint someone you trust who lives locally and is on the Register of Electors, and they will be able to go your polling station and submit your vote for you.

-This only applies if you were asked to isolate after 5pm on the 6th working day before polling day.
+This only applies after 5pm on the 6th working day before polling day.